Kong/docs.konghq.com/app/konnect/getting-started/vitals.md

 ---

 ## Overview
-Use Kong Vitals (Vitals) to monitor the health and performance of
+Use Kong Vitals (Vitals) to monitor the health and performance of a Service managed by {{site.konnect_product_name}} (Konnect).
-{{site.konnect_product_name}} (Konnect).
 Vitals uses visual API analytics to see exactly how your APIs and Gateway are performing.
 Quickly access key statistics, monitor vital signs, and pinpoint anomalies in real time.

 There are a few ways you can view Vitals:
 * Services view